Construction Labor Rates Per Hour: What Homeowners Need to Know

 What is the average construction labor rate per hour?

-Nationally, the average construction labor rate ranges from $35 to $100 per hour, depending on the trade, location, and experience.
-General laborers charge less, while specialized trades like electricians or plumbers charge more.
-Always ask for a detailed breakdown so you know exactly what you’re paying for.
+Nationally, construction labor rates typically range from $50 to $150 per hour, depending on the trade and region.
+General laborers charge on the lower end, while specialists like electricians or plumbers charge higher rates.
+Always ask for a written estimate that separates labor from materials so you know exactly what you’re paying for.

 Should I hire a contractor who charges by the hour or by the project?

-How can I verify if a contractor’s hourly rate is fair?
+How can I tell if a contractor’s labor rate is fair?

 Elena John